 PS – Despite my Pilates background and intense attention to my alignment, I had mild diastasis recti during pregnancy (which, as Marika says, is quite normal), but at the time I was scared that it wouldn’t heal.

-By following her program, I knew exactly what to do to help coax those muscles back into their normal function.
+By following the MuTu program, I knew exactly what to do to help coax those muscles back into their normal function.

 And luckily, my diastasis recti was completely healed within my first month postpartum.

-Here’s where you can learn more about Marika’s Pregnancy Club program.
+Here’s where you can learn more about the program here.